USS Donald Cook: 2020s

 On 23 February 2020, the ship entered the Black Sea, marking the seventh time a U.S. ship had entered the sea in 2020.
 While in the Black Sea, the ship conducted routine maritime security operations.
-USS Arleigh Burke (DDG-51) departed Naval Station Norfolk on 26 March, to replace Donald Cook as one of the forward destroyers located Rota, Spain.
-Donald Cook's new homeport will be Naval Station Mayport.
+USS Arleigh Burke (DDG-51) departed Naval Station Norfolk on 26 March, to replace Donald Cook as one of the forward destroyers located in Rota, Spain.
+Donald Cook's new homeport was to be Naval Station Mayport.

 On 25 April 2022, the ship returned to Mayport after a three-month deployment.

+On 12 June 2024, USS Donald Cook along with USS Truxtun, USS Delbert D. Black, Coast Guard cutter Stone, and a Boeing P-8 maritime patrol aircraft were deployed to track a Russian naval flotilla sailing less than 30 miles off the coast of Key Largo, Florida.
+The flotilla was expected to arrive the same day in Havana, Cuba for naval and air exercises.

 Coat of arms

 Shield

-The shield has background of dark blue with a light blue trim.
+The shield has background of dark blue with a light-blue trim.
 A reversed star hangs above a gauntlet hoisting a broken chain and crossing sword.
-Missiles surround the shield.The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
+Missiles surround the shield.The traditional Navy colors were chosen for the shield because dark blue and gold represent the sea and excellence, respectively.
 Red is also included to signify valor and sacrifice.
 The armoured gauntlet holding a broken chain represents Colonel Cook's gallantry and indomitable spirit in captivity as a prisoner of war to the Viet Cong.
 He put the interests of his comrades before his own life.
-The crossed swords denote spirit and teamwork as well as U.S. Navy and Marine Corps heritage.
+The crossed swords denote spirit and teamwork, as well as U.S. Navy and Marine Corps heritage.
 The U.S. Marine Corps officers' Mameluke sword is representative of Colonel Cook's Marine service.
-The light blue upside-down star symbolizes the Medal of Honor Cook earned for his spirit, sacrifice, and heroism.
+The light-blue upside-down star symbolizes the Medal of Honor Cook earned for his spirit, sacrifice, and heroism.